Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Space-time smoothing using complex survey data

 In this section we review different methods to estimate the prevalence of a health outcome from complex survey data.
-We begin by discussing design-based, \emph{direct} estimates \citep{rao:molina:15} which are based on response data from that area only.
-Next, we describe space-time smoothing of the direct estimates, predictably we term these \emph{smoothed direct} estimates.
-The first considers the case where the prevalence of a single binary indicator, e.g., disease and vaccination status, is of interest, and then extends the methods to the more complicated case of composite indicators such as the U5MR.
-We then describe a unit-level model to estimate prevalence at finer spatial and temporal resolutions.
+We begin by discussing design-based, \emph{direct} estimates (Rao and Molina 2015) which are based on response data from that area only.
+Next, we describe space-time smoothing of the direct estimates using a Fay-Herriot model (Fay and Herriot 1979).
+We discuss both estimating the prevalence of a single binary indicator and the composite indicators such as U5MR.
+We then describe a cluster-level model to estimate prevalence at finer spatial and temporal resolutions.